 Going below parallel means that your hips reach a point a little below parallel to your knees when you reach the bottom of the squat.

-By ensuring that your hip joint is below your knee joint, you place more of the stress on your big glute muscles.
+By ensuring that your hip joint is below your knee joint, you place more of the stress on your big gluteal muscles.

-This way of squatting takes a huge load off of your knees.
+This way of squatting takes a massive load off of your knees.

-You should never squat just a little bit with your hips above your knees in the bottom of your squat.
+You should never squat just a little bit with your hips above your knees at the bottom of your squat.

-Even if you see people doing that in the gym, do not copy bad form, no matter how much more weight you can lift.
+Even if you see people doing that in the gym, do not copy their lousy technique no matter how much weight you can lift.